kmekala/RestAssured-OpenLib/README.md

     HTTP status code
     MIME-type of received responses
-    Cookies and their value
+    Cookies and their value...  etc.
-etc.

 Our application under test: